hgosansn/jsonresume-theme-tone/README.md

 ### Automated preview with puppeteer

-This theme includes a script to generate a preview of the résumé in both light and dark mode.
+This theme includes a script to generate a preview of the resume in both light and dark mode.
 This is useful for testing and debugging the theme.

+> `npm run test`

 ### Uploaded to GitHub Pages on push